Tangia Tongiia

-Tangia Tongiia is a Cook Island former professional rugby league footballer who played as a er in the 1990s and 2000s.
+Tangia Tongiia is a Cook Islands former professional rugby league footballer who played as a er in the 1990s and 2000s.
 He played at representative level for the Cook Islands, and at club level in New Zealand for the Papanui Tigers and the Canterbury Bulls.

 Playing career

 Tongiia played for the Papanui club in the Canterbury Rugby League competition during the 1998 and 1999 seasons.

 He then was picked to represent the Canterbury Bulls in the 2000, 2001 and 2002 Bartercard Cups.

 Representative career

 Tongiia won caps for Cook Islands in the 2000 Rugby League World Cup.